anquetos/meteoviz-streamlit-app/README.md

 For a specific observation station, it is possible to :
 1. view the most recent observations in real time ;
 1. view observation data for a previous date and time;
-1. view and display observation data statistics for an entire year.
+1. view and display observation data statistics for a full year.

 ## Observations en temps réel / *Real time observations*